peppymastermind/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines display the last ten lines of a file 5-firstlines display first 10 lines of a file 6-third_line display the third line of a file 8-cwd_state write a script into a file
+4-lastlines display the last ten lines of a file 5-firstlines display first 10 lines of a file 6-third_line display the third line of a file 8-cwd_state write a script into a file 9-duplicate_last_line duplicate the last line